Activator Strength: Get Known For Your Talent

 So, as you listen to that list, if one or two stood out to you as something he thought, “Oh yeah, that is so me” and, “I would love to have a career brand around that because I would love to get more assignments around that”, then take note of that as something that you can go put in your LinkedIn About section.

-Alright, let's move to 3 fresh application ideas for Activator.
+Alright, let's move to 3 fresh application ideas for the Activator strength.
 Now, these are ways to apply the talent theme of Activator at work.
 I'm going to present these as though you're a manager who is leading someone who leads through Activator.
 But of course, if you have this talent theme yourself, listen up because you can come up with some great action items for yourself.

 And a situation where this is really helpful is, I imagine a big corporate rollout.
 Now often the team will receive corporate messaging on it during a kick off base.
 Well, if people are skeptical about this change, then those skeptical people might be looking at that change link, “Oh, there's another rah-rah visioning email”.
 So those people who are feeling skeptical, they're going to sit on the sidelines until they know it really works well, or they know that the rollout is going to be a real thing, not just a flavor of the month.
 They know what's really going to get implemented.